preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/user-management-bp/users-bp/index.rst

 Users - business profile
 =============================================

 A list of Omnia users that has access to this business profile only is displayed in this list.
-You can add, edit and delete users here.
-In User management for the tenant, you must be tenant administrator to be able to work with users there.
-Here you just need to be business profile adminstrator to work with users for the business profile.
+You can add, edit and delete users, if you are business administrator.

 The users you add here are available in the User management lists for the tenant.
+Tenant administrators can work the users there.

 (Image from a test environment).